RIT-EVT/RIT-EVT.github.io/README.md

 git pull
 ```

 Create your feature branch off of `develop`.
 There is no enforced naming convention for feature branches, but most branch names are all lower case with words separated by underscores.
-PLEASE PLEASE PLEASE make it descriptive as to what the feature is (please).
+PLEASE PLEASE PLEASE make it descriptive as to what the feature is (please):
 ```
 git checkout -b your_feature_branch
 ```

-Build (and serve up) the website locally and navigate to http://localhost:4000/ to view your changes before you push them.
+Build (and serve up) the website locally and navigate to http://localhost:4000/ to view your changes before you push them:
 ```
 jekyll serve
 ```